Abortion in Mauritius

 In Mauritius, abortion is legal only in the cases of risk to life, risk to physical or mental health, risk of fetal impairment, pregnancy from rape, or pregnancy of a minor.
-Legal abortions must be approved by three physicians or by a police report, and they must be approved by an adult if performed on a minor.
+Legal abortions must be approved by three physicians or by a police report, and they must be approved by a parent or guardian if performed on a minor.
 Illegal abortions are punishable by fines or prison.

 During the colonial era, Mauritius inherited France's abortion ban.
 A complete ban on abortion in the 1838 penal code was in effect until the 21st century.
-In the 2000s, illegal abortions were frequent, but legislative debate was rare due to religious opposition to abortion.
-In 2012, Yatin Varma proposed an amendment legalizing abortion in certain cases, which passed with multipartisan support.
+In the 1980s and 1990s, concerns about unsafe abortion were raised by feminists and family planning groups.
+The idea of legalising abortion remained controversial; legislative debate was rare due to religious opposition to abortion.
+In 2012, Yatin Varma proposed an amendment legalising abortion in certain cases, which passed with multipartisan support.
 International organizations and some religious leaders supported the bill, while other religious leaders opposed it.
 Organizations such as Muvman Liberation Fam and the Mauritius Family Planning and Welfare Association have supported the legalization of abortion.

 Abortion is a taboo subject in Mauritius.
 The abortion rate is about 10,000 to 15,000 per year, few of which are legally recorded.
 Abortions are frequent among adolescents and unmarried women, and are often motivated by birth control failure.
 The most common legal abortion method is medical abortion using Cytotec.
 Illegal abortions commonly use drugs or home remedies.
 The country has a lower rate of post-abortion care than others in Africa.

 Legislation

-Section 235 of the Criminal Code of Mauritius says:
+The Criminal Code of Mauritius includes exceptions permitting abortion if the pregnancy threatens the life or physical or mental health of the mother.
+It also permits abortion up to a gestational age of fourteen weeks if the pregnancy resulted from rape or from sex with a girl under 16.
+Abortions must be approved by three specialist physicians, including one OB/GYN, or be backed by a police report in the case of rape.
+Abortions for people under 18 must be approved by an parent or guardian.
+Physicians are allowed to object to abortion on conscientious grounds.
+Facilities must be licensed to provide abortions; the Ministry of Health has authorised five regional hospitals and several private hospitals to provide abortions, as of 2022.
+The number of convictions for illegal abortions was 0 in 2021 and 3 in 2022.

+Section 235 of the Criminal Code sets penalties for illegal abortions.
+Procuring, receiving, self-inducing, or supplying materials for an illegal abortion is punishable by up to ten years of penal servitude.
+If an illegal abortion is performed or facilitated by a physician, surgeon, or pharmacist, this person may also be punished with penal servitude.
+An amendment to Section 235 criminalises false claims of legal grounds for abortion, with a sentence of ten years.